kamkejj/GCP-Glossary-Terms-Updater/README.md

 1. Check the troubleshooting section
 2. Review the example usage
+3. Run the test script to verify functionality
-3. Open an issue in the repository
+4. Open an issue in the repository